-A buyer’s agent is a real estate agent who works with homebuyers to help them find a home in their chosen location that meets their specific needs.
-Some buyer’s agents work exclusively with homebuyers, meaning they don’t list any homes to sell at all, while others may act as “dual agents,” meaning they help buy and sell homes.
+A buyer’s agent is a real estate agent who works with homebuyers to assist with finding a home in their chosen location and that meets their specific needs.

-Your buyer’s agent would help you to find a home and then represent your interests during the showing and price negotiation process.
-It’s important to find the right buyer’s agent to represent your interests as they’ll be responsible for handling the price negotiation process, which is crucial to getting the home you want at a price you can afford.
-Additionally, buying a home is an in-depth and sometimes complicated process, and you want to make sure you’re working with someone who has your interests in mind.
+They would help you find a home and then represent your interests during the showing and negotiation process.
+It’s important to find the right agent to represent you since they’ll be responsible for helping you navigate the process, which is crucial to getting the home you want at a negotiated price.
+Additionally, buying a home is an in-depth and sometimes complicated process and you want to make sure you’re working with someone who has your interests in mind.

 What’s a seller’s agent?

 A seller’s agent, or listing agent, is a real estate agent who works with homeowners to assist them with selling their home.
 They help you list your home at a fair market value, the negotiated sales price and through the closing process.
 While realtors can be dual agents, meaning they can represent both buyers and/or sellers, sometimes working with an agent who specializes in the area you need can be more beneficial to you.

 The next step when searching for a skilled real estate agent may be to inquire with friends or family members that have recently purchased or sold a home.
 Word of mouth is one of the best forms of advertising.
 Working with an agent who has successfully helped your close friends or family members that will give you an insider’s perspective into how that particular agent may be able to help you.